 Are you working on anything new at the moment?

 I’m experimenting with several ideas at the moment that might see the return of several of my characters including ‘Darryl’ from ‘ and the Grim Reaper himself ‘Mr Death’ from ‘Balancing The Books’.

 To continue practicing my craft and hopefully become a better writer, which will in turn help to expand my collection of work.

 Once I feel confident enough I would like to work with writing projects close to my heart that help, support and encourage people with learning difficulties such as Dyslexia and Dyspraxia to write.

 I would also like to write a novel at some point, so that is something I will certainly be planning in 2012, perhaps starting with a novella series.

 Where can you be found online?

-I can currently be found on Goodreads.com, Facebook.com and Amazon.co.uk and I also intend to develop a website sometime soon.
+I can currently be found on Goodreads.com and Facebook.com.
+I also intend to develop a website sometime.

 Do you have any advice for aspiring writers?